BitVM/BitVM/2-bit_commitment.md

 # 2-Bit Commitment
 The following is an optimization of the bit commitments described in the BitVM whitepaper.
-This commitment is more compact as it allows you to commit to 2 bits with a single preimage.
-It still requires 4 hashes in the locking script, but in total it safes 10 bytes per bit commitment.
+This commitment is more compact as it commits to 2 bits with a single preimage.
+It still requires 4 hashes in the locking script, however in total it saves 10 bytes per bit commitment.

 This trick works for 2 bits because it's a special case in the sense that `2^2 == 2*2`.
+For 3 or more bits this pattern becomes less efficient than 1-bit commitments.

 ## Commitment